-If there’s a common theme running through all four pubs in the series, it’s that the people running them need to add a keener, shrewder business eye to the the long list of talents they already display in running pubs that are popular but not profitable.
+Each business has its own issues, but if there’s a common theme running through all four pubs in the series, it’s that the people running them need to add a keener, shrewder business eye to the the long list of talents they are already displaying in running pubs that are popular, but not profitable.

-The things a pub needs to do to survive may not always got down well with the regulars: The first thing Tom tells the Prince Albert to do is put up the beer prices.
-The domino players nursing one beer all night in the Golden Anchor are shifted to the back room to make way for the craft beer-drinking hipsters who are gentrifying the area.
+The remedies may not always got down well with the regulars: the first thing Tom tells the Prince Albert to do is put up the beer prices.
+The domino players nursing one beer all night in the Golden Anchor are shifted to the back room to make way for the craft beer-drinking hipsters who are gentrifying the local area.
 And the White Hart is turned into a building site, somehow remaining open and doing its best to keep brick dust out of the punter’s pints.

 But when I spoke to Tom, the first problem he brought up was the pubco tie.
 Although I’ve written about this issue many times over the last ten years or so, both here and in the trade press, I generally try to avoid it these days because even if I write a piece attacking the tie, as far as anti-pubco campaigners are concerned I’m attacking it in the wrong way.
 No matter what I say, I get scorn and often abuse from campaigners, because I just don’t understand the issue, apparently.
-This is the same reason many beer writers avoid the issue altogether – they feel it’s just not worth the hassle.
-(According to some campaigners, the real reason we don’t write about it is that we, along with various trade press titles and bodies such as the Office of National Statistics, have been paid off by the evil pubcos to keep quiet.)
+This is the same reason why most of my fellow beer writers avoid the pubco tie altogether – they feel it’s just not worth the hassle.
+(According to some campaigners, though, the real reason none if us write about it is that we, along with various trade press titles and bodies such as the Office of National Statistics, have been paid off handsomely by the evil pubcos to keep quiet.)